 Nanotechnology is a broad, fast-growing area of science that lies within the intersection of chemistry, physics, biology, engineering, medicine, computer science, materials science, physical science, and other areas.
 Nanotechnologies are spread across this broad area, creating one of nanotech's greatest appeals: the variety of specialization it affords.
 Workers who have the proper interdisciplinary, multidisciplinary training for nanotechnology jobs possess skills and knowledge that are highly marketable and in demand.
-Depending on a person's training and education, expected salaries will range upward from $30,000 for an associate degree to $100,000 and more for doctorates in 2009.
+Depending on a person's training and education, expected salaries will range upward from $35,000 - $50,000 for an associate's degree to $75,000 - $100,000 for doctoratal degrees.

-The National Science Foundation estimates that many thousands of workers will be needed to support nanotech industries in the United States.
-These nanotechnology jobs will be built upon early successful uses of nanotechnology in improving stain-free clothing, sunscreens, water filtration, and burn and wound dressings, and they will be partially supported by the National Nanotechnology Initiative (NNI) that began in 2001 with a budget of $464 million and grew to a $1.5 billion budget for 2009.
+The National Nanotechnology Infrastructure Network estimates that nearly one million workers will be needed to support nanotech industries in the United States by 2015.
+These nanotechnology jobs will be built upon early successful uses of nanotechnology in improving stain-free clothing, sunscreens, water filtration, and burn and wound dressings, and they will be partially supported by the National Nanotechnology Initiative (NNI) that began in 2001 with a budget of $464 million and grew to a $1.8 billion budget for 2013.

 Most nanotechnology jobs are currently oriented toward research and development, but it is expected that companies will seek employees to apply their educations to a wide array of practical and commercial applications in such diverse areas as chemistry, ethics, information technology, microfluidics, and optoelectronics.